fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1c.md

 <button onClick={setCounter(counter + 1)}>
 ```

 the event handler is actually a <i>function call</i>.
 In many situations this is ok, but not in this particular situation.
-In the beginning the value of the <i>counter</i> variable is 0.
+In the beginning, the value of the <i>counter</i> variable is 0.
 When React renders the component for the first time, it executes the function call <em>setCounter(0+1)</em>, and changes the value of the component's state to 1.
 This will cause the component to be re-rendered, React will execute the setCounter function call again, and the state will change leading to another rerender...

 <!-- Palautetaan siis tapahtumankäsittelijä alkuperäiseen muotoonsa -->